nphorsley59/Noah_Portfolio/README.md

 Filename(s): AAD_DataCleaning.py, AAD_SpeciesCodes.py

 ### <div align="center">Project Overview</div>
-In the Fall of 2019, a colleague and I launched the Monitoring of Beneficial Birds in Agricultural Ecosystems Initiative.
+In 2019, a colleague and I launched the Monitoring of Beneficial Birds in Agricultural Ecosystems Initiative.
 The purpose of this project is to connect sustainable land use practices with changes in native bird communities.
-We are particularly interested in species that provide ecosystem services or are of conservation concern.
-To date, we have completed two survey seasons (Fall 2019 and Spring 2020) at five organic farms in Ford County, Illinois.
-Our current goal is to secure an additional 5 years of funding ($10,000) to support seasonal surveys and an undergraduate researcher at the University of Illinois.

-**Dallas Glazik - dglazik@gmail.com**<br />
-Outreach, communication, grants coordinator<br />
-**Noah Horsley - nphorsley59@gmail.com**<br />
-Surveyor, analyst, project coordinator<br />
-**Colin Dobson - cdobson2@illinois.edu**<br />
-Surveyor, undergraduate researcher<br />

-**Enrolled Farms**<br />
-Cow Creek (400 acres)<sup>1</sup><br />
-Craver Trust (200 acres)<br />
-J & W (160 acres)<br />
-R Wildflower Farm & Fields (160 acres)<br />
-D & Q (80 acres)<br />
+As the sole analyst, I am responsible for transforming field data into a format that can be quickly and easily communicated with landowners and funding agencies.
+For the Spring 2020 dataset, I used data wrangling, cleaning, and visualization to quickly and efficiently create an interactive report.

 ### <div align="center">Data Wrangling</div>